-- All rated loads have been tested to and meet minimum requirements of SAE J1063 OCT80 - Cantilevered Boom Crane Structures - Method of Test, and do not exceed 85% of the tipping load on outriggers (75% of the tipping load on rubber) as determined by SAE J765 OCT 80 Crane Stability Test Code - Capacities given do not include the weight of hook blocks, slings, auxiliary lifting equipment and load handling devices.
+- All rated loads have been tested to and meet minimum requirements of SAE J1063 OCT80 - Cantilevered Boom Crane Structures- Method of Test, and do not exceed 85% of the tipping load on outriggers (75% of the tipping load on rubber) as determined by SAE J765 OCT 80 Crane Stability Test Code - Capacities given do not include the weight of hook blocks, slings, auxiliary lifting equipment and load handling devices.
 Their weight MUST be added to the load to be lifted.
 When more than minimum required reeving is used, the additional rope weight shall be considered part of the load. - 3.
-Defined Arc = 6° on either side of longitudinal centerline of machine. - All capacities are for crane on firm, level surface.
-It may be necessary to have structural supports under the outrigger floats or tires to spread the load to a larger bearing surface. - When either boom length or radius or both are between values lifted, the smallest load shown at either the next larger radius or boom length shall be used - For outrigger operation, ALL outriggers shall be fully extended with tires raised free of ground before raising the boom or lifting loads. - Tires shall be inflated to the recommended pressure before listing on rubber.
-Unless otherwise stated, capacities are with powered boom sections equally extended. - Capacities appearing above the bold line are based on structural strength and tipping should not be relied upon as a capacity limitation. - With boom extension in working position and main boom length greater than 80 ft., boom angle must not be less than 40° since loss of stability will occur causing a tipping condition.
+Defined $Arc = 6^{\circ}$ on either side of longitudinal centerline of machine. - All capacities are for crane on firm, level surface.
+It may be necessary to have structural supports under the outrigger floats or tires to spread the load to a larger bearing surface. - When either boom length or radius or both are between values lifted, the smallest load shown at either the next larger radius or boom length shall be used. - For outrigger operation, ALL outriggers shall be fully extended with tires raised free of ground before raising the boom or lifting loads.
+Tires shall be inflated to the recommended pressure before listing on rubber. - Thes shall be inflated to the recommended pressure before listing on rubber.
+Unless otherwise stated, capacities are with powered boom sections equally extended. - Capacities appearing above the bold line are based on structural strength and tipping should not be relied upon as a capacity limitation. - 10.
+With boom extension in working position and main boom length greater than 80 ft., boom angle must not be less than 40° since loss of stability will occur causing a tipping condition.